Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

 2.3 - August 12, 2020
     - Fixed a bug where a weapon with infinite uses could be broken when used it on a combat art.

+3.0 - September 5, 2021
+    - Fixed bugs related to skills used after a combat art, like the Canto skill.
+They now work properly.
+    - Fixed a bug where after using a combat art, the unit would not be able to make double attacks.
+    - New feature: action combat arts.
+A different type of combat art, it can be used actions that are not attacking, similar to using an item.
+    - Improved cost system: now there are three different types of costs: life, stamina and weapon uses.
+        Each combat art can select its own cost, meaning that there can be combat arts with different cost types.
+    - New stat: stamina.
+This optional stat is disabled by default, but once enabled it can be used to pay the cost of the combat arts.
+    - Improved UI: when selecting a combat art, it will now specify the cost type and also the required weapon or weapons types needed for using it.
+    - Now it is possible to assign combat arts to classes, with the same parameter used for the units.
+    - NOTE: if you are using the Custom Unit Menu Window plugin, make sure to update it to version 2.4 or better before using this plugin.